Teksta versija

 (1) The Ombudsman may establish advisory councils and working groups for the development of specific projects or the preparation of issues.

-(2) The membership and by-laws of advisory councils, and also the membership of working groups shall be approved by the Ombudsman.
+(2) The composition and by-laws of advisory councils, and also the composition of working groups shall be approved by the Ombudsman.

 Section 15.
 Reports of the Ombudsman

-(1) The Ombudsman shall, once a year, provide the Saeima and the President with a written report regarding the activities of the Ombudsman's Office.
+(1) The Ombudsman shall, once a year, provide the Saeima and the President with a written report on the activities of the Office of the Ombudsman.

-(2) The Ombudsman has the right to provide the Saeima, its commissions, the President, the Cabinet, the State administration institutions and international organisations with reports in respect of specific issues.
+(2) The Ombudsman has the right to provide the Saeima, its committees, the President, the Cabinet, the State administration institutions, and international organisations with reports on specific issues.

 Section 16.
 Deputy Ombudsman